 Commodities to be physically delivered under the aegis of the B3 Clearinghouse must be stored/deposited in depository institutions registered by B3.
 Registration entails compliance with a set of financial, functional, operational, legal and tax requirements.
 The requirements and obligations are stipulated in the B3 Access Manual.
-Compliance with them is monitored by B3's Participant and Investors Registration Department, and by BSM.
+Compliance with them is monitored by B3's Participant and Investors Registration Department, by Central Counterparty Risk Management Department and by BSM.